shuds13/python-tutorials/tutorials/python.conda.md

     env MPICC=$(which cc) pip install mpi4py

+If working in a cross-compilation environment, ensure the correct compiler and MPI libraries are loaded.

 ### Combining with external dependencies

 Python will locate installed packages according to sys.path which can be checked by: